mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

       - Number at the tip is to associate the Demand with a Spirit
       - Shape in the middle is to visualize what Supply the Demand wants.

+  As we've discussed earlier, every S&D Connection changes both Matter and Humans.
+With regards to Matter it changes Things in some way which changes Supply on the S&DF.
+With regards to Humans it changes Internal Utility and all relevant Humans will update what Demands they have.
+It's important to notice that with every S&D Connection both Demand and Supply will change on the S&DF.

   As Time ticks forward one moment at a time we will see H(T) and M(T) change.
 Any change that occurs for Humans in a moment will originate from a single or multiple Demand and Supply Connecting in the moment.
 We can not say the same about Matter.
 Matter changes may originate from a S&D Connection or from Matter deterministically changing over Time.

 # Let's See How The Model Works With One Person